appacademy/Module-6-Resources/week_19/Day-2/d2-docker-containers.md

 You wouldn't modify the contents directly (only from inside a container), but you can use it to spin up new containers with same contents.

 Instead of providing a path to the folder (like you would with a bind mount) you can provide the name of the volume.

+Think of a volume like a flask drive, you can connect it to you computer, then take that same drive and connect it to another

 ---